 That said, at extreme temperatures (below -15°F), efficiency drops significantly.
 That's where a dual fuel system comes in — it uses the heat pump as the primary system and switches to a gas furnace backup only during the coldest days.
 You get the best of both worlds.

-Gas furnaces?
-No federal tax credit.
+Gas furnaces never had a federal credit of that size, and they don't have one now either.
 You might find some state-level efficiency rebates, but they're typically $200-$500 at most.

 When a Gas Furnace Still Wins